Home > Analyses > Energy > Devon Energy Corporation

 Score analysis

-The following radar chart presents a comprehensive view of Devon Energy Corporation’s key financial scores across various metrics:
+Here is a radar chart illustrating Devon Energy Corporation’s key financial scores across multiple valuation and performance metrics:

 Analysis of the company’s bankruptcy risk

-Devon Energy’s Altman Z-Score places the company in the grey zone, indicating a moderate risk of bankruptcy and some financial uncertainty:
+Devon Energy’s Altman Z-Score places it in the grey zone, suggesting a moderate risk of bankruptcy and financial uncertainty:

 Is the company in good financial health?